-Grandma’s Cracker Toffee
+Grandma’s Saltine Cracker Toffee

-In my opinion, everything tastes better with chocolate and the M&M’s make it so festive.
-You could also top your Christmas candy crack with crushed saltines, sea salt, toasted coconut, slivered almonds, pecans or heath bits.
+I have shared my grandma’s saltine cracker toffee before and this is a glorified version with chocolate and M&Ms on top.
+You could also top Christmas candy crack with crushed saltines, sea salt, toasted coconut, slivered almonds, pecans or Heath bits.

 Find the full printable recipe with specific measurements below.